 - Tell you about the safety concern for the child;

-It is also likely that the CPS investigator will want to examine the child's home, and depending on the type of allegations they may also wish to obtain the child's medical records.
+It is also likely that the CPS investigator will want to examine the child's home, and based on the type of allegations they may also wish to obtain the child's medical records.

 Family member and neighbors that can tell the CPS investigator that you are not neglectful or abusive is helpful.
 Your child’s teacher or doctor may also be a good source of this information.
 Pick people that have first-hand experience of your regular contact with your child.

-If there is a specific incident that triggered the investigation, provide the CPS investigator with names of individuals saw the incident.
-When there is an allegation of physical harm provide the name of people that saw how the injury occurred.
+If there is a specific incident that triggered the investigation, provide the CPS investigator with names of individuals saw the event.
+When there is an allegation of physical harm give the name of people that saw how the injury occurred.

 The CPS worker may want to ask about your family situation.
 Provide with any documentation requested.
-This may include documents related to your attendance at meetings, the safety plan activity, or court hearings.
+These documents may relate to your attendance at meetings, the safety plan activity, or court hearings.
 Attend all court hearing schedule related to your CPS situation.
-This can be a highly stressful time, but remember to stay calm and respectful throughout the process.
+It can be a highly stressful time, but remember to stay calm and respectful throughout the process.

 Texas CPS Investigation

 If during the CPS investigation, the investigator finds that the abuse or neglect may have occurred then CPS will work with you to develop a safety plan.
 This safety plan includes resources it needs to keep the children safely in the home.
-This may include asking the parent to voluntarily place their child with another adult while the parent completes the safety plan.
-In the instance, the parent is voluntarily giving their child to another person and no court order has been involved.
+The parent may be asked to voluntarily place their child with another adult while the parent completes the safety plan.
+In the instance, the parent is willingly giving their child to another person, and no court order has been involved.